Floyd Little, NFL running back and Hall of Famer, dies at 78

 "Floyd Little put #BroncosCountry on the map," the team posted on Twitter.

 Little rushed for more than 6,000 yards and scored 43 touchdowns for the Broncos.

 His best season was 1971 when he won the NFL rushing title with 1,133 yards while playing on a team that finished last in its division with a record of 4-9-1.

-He made the Pro Bowl five times and was inducted into the Pro Football Hall of Fame in 2010.
+Little made the Pro Bowl five times and was inducted into the Pro Football Hall of Fame in 2010.

 In his Hall of Fame induction speech, he urged listeners to never give up on their dreams.

 "Because of those that encouraged me in those early years, I am here today.
 So, I want to encourage you, every student, every athlete, every person who will hear my voice, don't listen to the naysayer.
 I had plenty of those," Little said.
 "Don't listen to those that will judge you for your rough edges.
 Don't focus on your weakness so you won't become a victim ...
 Because the good in you is better than the worst in most.
 The choice is yours.
 Be the best that you can be."